-Caloundra South is a large urban development at the southern end of the Sunshine Coast which will create around 20,000 dwellings and provide homes for 50,000 people within a stones throw of the internationally significant Pumicestone Passage Wetlands.
+Caloundra South or Aura is a large 2350 hectare urban development at the southern end of the Sunshine Coast which will create around 20,000 dwellings and provide homes for 50,000 people within a stones throw of the internationally significant Pumicestone Passage Wetlands.

-The site was first identified as a future urban growth area by the Caloundra City Council who envisaged a target population of between 10 and 20 thousand people.
-The site was included in the first SEQ Regional Plan (2006) with a target population of 40 to 50 thousand people.
-After the amalgamation process of 2008 planning for the development became the responsibility of the Sunshine Coast Council.
-In October 2010 the State Government seized planning control for the area from the Sunshine Coast Council and handed it to the Urban Land Development Authority (ULDA) who released their development scheme in October 2011.
+The site was first identified as a future urban growth area by the Caloundra City Council who envisaged a target population of between 10-20 thousand people.
+The site was included in the first SEQ Regional Plan (2006) which proposed the creation of around 20,000 dwellings and increased the target population to 40-50 thousand people.